-If you're using a supported framework, you can configure the APM agent to send your app's logs and linking metadata automatically to New Relic.
-Supported frameworks for automatic logs in context include:
+You have two options to configure logs in context to send your app's logs and linking metadata automatically to New Relic.
+Supported frameworks for automatic logs in context using in agent forwarding include:

 Did this doc help with your installation?